 Because the QPRs used to monitor project performance are generated from HMIS, it is critical that HMIS data be accurate, timely, and complete.
 To this end, it is essential that providers adhere to the data quality standards outlined in the Spokane HMIS Data Quality Plan.
 All data entered into the CoC's HMIS shall be a reflection of information provided by the client, as documented by the intake worker or otherwise updated by the client and documented for reference.
 All required data elements for each program type must be entered by the 10th day of the following month (including weekends and holidays) for all client activity during the preceding month.
-The percentage of required data element.
+The percentage of required data elements identified as 'missing /data not collected' should be no more than 1%, depending on project type and data element.
 Average rates of 'client doesn't know' or 'client refused' must adhere to the acceptable average determined for the project type as set by the HMIS Committee.
 For a comprehensive outline of data quality expectations for participation in the CoC's HMIS, please see the Spokane HMIS Data Quality Plan.
 Monthly Data Quality reports are required to be submitted by each provider and failure to meet this requirement will result in performance deficiencies.